Install Dash Enterprise on a Bare Metal Server - Airgapped

 In this step, you’ll safeguard Dash Enterprise against usage that would cause the Kubernetes cluster to exceed the resources it can support.
 Specifically, you’ll add limits to the amount of pods and volumes (PVC) that can exist, temporarily preventing app developers from performing actions that would create more pods and volumes on the cluster when the limit is reached.
 To do so, you’ll use the System Limits setting in the Admin section of the App Manager.
 To learn how to calculate and set limits that are appropriate for your cluster, go to Pod and Volume Limits.

-Post-Install Bootstrap Node Considerations
+Post-Install Bastion Considerations